SeanLuckett/git_calisthenics/README.txt

 Who's there?
 Git.
 Git who?
-Git on with the assignment!
-LOL
+Git this joke over with.